+is required to facilitate

+Chief Warrant Officer 3 Stephen R. Barber,

-is an observer-controller/trainer at Mission Command Training Program, Fort Leavenworth, Kansas.
-He holds a BA from Marshall University and an MA from Webster University.
-His previous assignments include multiple deployments to Iraq and Afghanistan.
-Chief Warrant Officer 3
+U.S. Army, is an intelligence and mission command warfighting function observer-controller/trainer at the Mission Command Training Program, Fort Leavenworth, Kansas.
+He holds a BA from the American Military University.

-Stephen R. Barber,

-U.S. Army, is an intelligence and mission command

-warfighting function observer-controller/trainer at the

-Mission Command Training

-Program, Fort Leavenworth,

-Kansas.
-He holds a BA

-from the American Military

-University.